yerich/Imprinter/README.md

 - **Tagging and Filtering:** Sophisticated filtering lets the most important stories occupy the most important spots on the homepage, while several different types of tags let articles be sorted quickly and effectively.

 Please contact me by email at yerich AT gmail DOT com for information about incorporating Imprinter into your website.

+The ckeditor plugin is required by this project; however, it is not included to save space.
+Simply download the library from http://ckeditor.com/, and copy it into /scripts/ckeditor/.